CDPTechnologies/Robotex2017DemoRobot/README.md

-# Robotex 2017 Demo Robot
+# Wall-Following Robot Car

-This is the source code for the robot displayed by CDP Technologies in Robotex 2017.
+This project is a small Raspberry Pi driven robot car with 3 infrared sensors and programmed to follow a wall and avoid collisions.
+This was CDP Technologies demo during the Robotex 2017, the biggest robot festival in Europe.

+The demo comes with an HTML interface showing the sensor measurement and turn calculations in real-time in addition to allowing you to change speed and adjust parameters.

 The demo was created using [CDP Studio](http://cdpstudio.com/home-edition).
-Read more about it in [wiki](https://github.com/CDPTechnologies/Robotex2017DemoRobot/wiki).
+Read more about it in [wiki](https://github.com/CDPTechnologies/Wall-Following-Robot-Car/wiki).

 Note: This demo project depends on CDP 4.4 pre-release.
 Final version will be available end of 2017.